23atomist/sqlizer/README.md

 arithmetic and then convert to Verilog for use on an FPGA.

 ## Status
-The oscillators are working and have the following parameters:
-- Frequency
-- Waveform (sine, square, triangle, noise)
-- Waveform symmetry
-- Vibrato (index of controlling oscillator)
+There is now a web (php) based debug interface to set voice parameters The voices are working but without the filter stage.
+Voices have:
+- Oscillator #1 (freq, waveform, symmetry, phase offset, gain)
+- Oscillator #2 (freq, waveform, symmetry, phase offset, gain)
+- Mixer (none, sum, AM, FM, ring, hardsync)
-- Vibrato frequency
+- Vibrato (freq, waveform, symmetry, phase offset, depth)
-- Glide target frequency
-- Glide duration in milliseconds
+- Glide (target frequency, glide duration)
-- Hard sync (index of controlling oscillator)
+- Tremolo (freq, waveform, symmetry, phase offset, depth)
+- 8 Step ADSR (step gain, step duration)a

+## Next steps
+- Add a filter section to the voices
+- Update the table description docs
+- Add the patches table
+- Add a config table for sample rate, channels, and file output